JoseMLiza/ucJLDatePicker/README.md

 This has a very important property, which allows us to use the control as a child of some form or float and linked to another control, this is called IsChild.

 In the project, a control called ucText created by Leandro Ascierto has been used, which can be found on his website http://leandroascierto.com/blog/uctext-custom-texbox-unicode/

+UPDATES
+02/06/2022:
+  - The MaxRangeDays property has been enabled, with which we can limit the range of days to be selected.